What is Somatic Experiencing®?

-SOMATIC EXPERIENCING® (SE) psychobiological trauma resolution is a potent method for resolving trauma symptoms and relieving chronic stress.
-It is the life’s work of Dr. Peter A. Levine, resulting from his multidisciplinary study of stress physiology, psychology, ethology, biology, neuroscience, indigenous healing practices, and medical biophysics, together with over 45 years of successful clinical application.
+SOMATIC EXPERIENCING© (SE) Psychobiological Trauma Resolution is a powerful method for resolving trauma symptoms and releasing chronic stress.
+It is the life's work of Dr. Peter Levine, resulting from his multidisciplinary study of stress physiology, psychology, ethology, biology, neuroscience, indigenous healing practices, and medical biophysics, along with over 45 years of clinical success in its application.

-The SE approach releases traumatic shock, which is key to transforming PTSD and the wounds of emotional and early developmental attachment trauma.
+The SE approach releases traumatic shock, which is key to transforming TEPS and early developmental and emotional attachment trauma wounds.